Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Introduction and preliminaries

 }

-When $L=K_X$ we obtain the sharp generalization of the classical Severi inequality or, equivalently, the aforementioned lower bound for the volume of irregular varieties.
+When $L=K_X$ we obtain the sharp generalization of the classical Severi inequality or, equivalently, a lower bound for the volume of irregular varieties.

-{\bf Corollary B} ({\bf Generalized Severi inequality for $K_X$ or the volume of irregular varieties}) {\it Let $X$ be an irregular, minimal, projective variety of dimension $n$ over an algebraically closed field of characteristic 0, with at most canonical singularities.
-Let $X'$ be any desingularization.
+{\bf Corollary B} ({\bf Generalized Severi inequality for $K_X$/the volume of irregular varieties}) {\it Let $X$ be an irregular, minimal, normal, projective, $\mathbb{Q}$-factorial variety of dimension $n$ over an algebraically closed field of characteristic 0.
+Let $X'$ be any desingularization of $X$.
 Then \begin{itemize} \item [(i)] If $X$ is of maximal Albanese dimension then